qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk compile -kb clueboard/66/rev3 -km default

-You can use `qmk list-keyboards` to see a list of valid keyboards.
+?> The keyboard option is the path relative to the keyboard directory, the above example would be found in `qmk_firmware/keyboards/clueboard/66/rev4`.
+If you're unsure you can view a full list of supported keyboards with `qmk list-keyboards`.

 When it is done you should have a lot of output that ends similar to this: